-Move your running virtual machines and containers from one physical host to another without any downtime.
+Move your running virtual machines from one physical host to another without any downtime.

 Open Virtualization Alliance

-Proxmox Server Solutions GmbH is an active member of the Open Virtualization Alliance, an industry-consortium fostering the adoption of KVM as an enterprise-ready open virtualization solution.
+Proxmox Server Solutions GmbH is a participating member of the Open Virtualization Alliance, an industry-consortium fostering the adoption of KVM as an enterprise-ready open virtualization solution.
 OVA is a Linux Foundation Collaborative Project.

 Unique Multi-master Design

-The clean Web-GUI gives you an overview of all your KVM guests and linux containers and even of your whole cluster.
+The integrated web-based management interface gives you a clean overview of all your KVM guests and Linux containers and even of your whole cluster.
 You can easily manage your VMs and containers, storage or cluster from the GUI.
-There is no need for a separate and complex management server.
+There is no need to install a separate, complex, and pricy management server.

 Proxmox VE uses the unique Proxmox Cluster file system (pmxcfs), a database-driven file system for storing configuration files.
-This enables you to store the configuration of thousands of virtual machines by configuring them only once.
+This enables you to store the configuration of thousands of virtual machines.
 By using corosync, these files are replicated in real time on all cluster nodes.
 The file system stores all data inside a persistent database on disk, nonetheless, a copy of the data resides in RAM which provides a maximum storage size is 30MB - more than enough for thousands of VMs.